WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Deep Learning Benchmark

-\textbf{\acs{segnext}~\citesupp{appendix_guo2022segnext}.} The \ac{segnext} architecture for SS features a novel Multi-Scale Convolutional Attention Network (MSCAN) as its encoder, and a Hamburger Module~\citesupp{appendix_geng2021attention} as its decoder.
-The encoder comprises a pyramid structure with MSCA blocks, while the decoder combines features from different encoder stages and applies matrix decompositions to them.
-More precisely, the Hamburger decoder models the prediction task as a low-rank matrix recovery problem, which allows for higher computational efficiency.\\
+\textbf{\acs{segnext}~\citesupp{appendix_guo2022segnext}.} \ac{segnext} is a CNN architecture for SS that employs a novel Multi-Scale Convolutional Attention Network (MSCAN) as its encoder and a Hamburger module~\citesupp{appendix_geng2021attention} as its decoder.
+The encoder employs a four-stage pyramid structure, where each stage comprises a downsampling block followed by stacked ViT-inspired building blocks.
+Notably, these blocks replace self-attention with Multi-Scale Convolutional Attention (MSCA) modules and use batch normalization instead of layer normalization.
+Each MSCA module contains three components: a depth-wise convolution for local information aggregation, multi-branch depth-wise strip convolutions for capturing multi-scale context, and a $1\times1$ convolution for modeling channel relationships, producing attention weights for reweighting the input.
+The decoder aggregates features from the last three encoder stages and applies a Hamburger module for extracting global information.
+This module models context discovery as a low-rank completion problem, solved via matrix decomposition, which enhances computational efficiency.\\